 April 2, 2012

-in Benefit Corporation, Dispute Resolution, Flexible Purpose Corporation, L3C, Social Enterprise, Social Entrepreneur, social entrepreneurship, Social Purpose Corporation
+in Articles, Benefit Corporation, Dispute Resolution, Flexible Purpose Corporation, L3C, Social Enterprise, Social Entrepreneur, social entrepreneurship, Social Purpose Corporation

 As more and more states enact legislation authorizing Benefit Corporations, more questions will be asked about the form and function of these hybrid entities.
 Nowhere are these questions more evident than when examining the dispute resolution process set forth in the various state statutes.